MUG'24

 Abstract

 The performance and feature gap between bare-metal and Cloud HPC/AI clusters is almost imperceptible on Clouds such as Azure.
-This is quite evident as Azure Supercomputers have climbed up into the top HPC/AI cluster rankings lists.
+This is quite evident as Azure Supercomputers have climbed up into the top HPC/AI cluster rankings lists such as Top500 and MLPerf.
 Public clouds democratize HPC/AI Supercomputers with focus on performance, scalability, and cost-efficiency.
 As the cloud platform technologies and features continue to evolve, middleware such as MPI libraries and communication runtimes play a key role in enabling applications to make use of the technology advancements, and with high performance.
 This talk focuses on how MVAPICH2 efficiently enables the latest technology advancements such as SR-IOV, GPU-Direct RDMA, DPU, etc. in virtualized HPC and AI clusters.
-This talk will also provide an overview of the latest HPC and AI offerings in Microsoft Azure HPC – specifically HBv4 with AMD Genoa-X + NDR400 and NDv5 with Intel SPR, H100 GPUs + NDR400 - along with their performance characteristics with MVAPICH2/MVAPICH2-X.
+This talk will also provide an overview of the latest HPC and AI offerings in Microsoft Azure HPC along with their performance characteristics with MVAPICH2/MVAPICH2-X.

 Bio